ruffrick/jda-commands/README.md

 }
 ```

+If an IllegalArgumentException is thrown while mapping, it's message will be replied to the
+SlashCommand-/ButtonClickEvent, and the command/button will not be executed.

 There are mapper interfaces for all supported option types: `StringMapper`, `LongMapper`, `BooleanMapper`, `UserMapper`,
 `ChannelMapper`, `RoleMapper`, as well as CommandEventMapper and ButtonEventMapper.
 These take their respective types as